oat-sa/taohub-articles/forge/Tutorials/testrunner.md

 For this tutorial you will need:

--   a working Tao 2.5 instalation
+-   a working TAO 2.5 instalation

 You should already be familar with:

 -   How to create an extension ([Make a new extension](../tutorials/make-a-new-extension.md))
 -   Resource Description Framework ([RDF](../generis-overview/rdf.md))
--   Tao 2.5 Delivery model
+-   TAO 2.5 Delivery model

 The components
 --------------